You Were Told to Be Careful. You Stopped Lifting, Stopped Jumping, Stopped Trusting Your Own Body. That Ends Here.

 “I had a compression fracture in my spine at 61 and was terrified of moving.
 The Revive team showed me exactly what was safe, rebuilt my core strength, and gave me back my confidence.
 I am now doing reformer Pilates twice a week and feel more stable than I have in a decade.
 I wish I had found them before the fracture.”

 Most insurance-based clinics cap your sessions, rotate your therapists, and discharge you on their timeline — not yours.
 At Revive, we operate outside that system entirely.
-That means longer one-on-one sessions, the same specialist team every time, and a care plan built around what your body actually needs — not what an insurance company will approve.
+That means longer one-on-one sessions delivered by a team that knows your history and is all trained in the same method — and a care plan built around what your body actually needs, not what an insurance company will approve.
+That's the difference between treating a problem and unlocking a potential.

 At a traditional insurance-based clinic: